dnizzolo/ski/README.md

 * `natural->church` - return the Church numeral of a natural number.
 * `church->natural` - return the natural number represented by a Church numeral.
+* `natural->barendregt` - return the numeral of a natural number according to the encoding used in the book.
+* `barendregt->natural` - return the natural number represented by a numeral according to the encoding used in the book.
 * `combinator->ski` - express a combinator using only the S, K, and I combinators.
 * `lambda->ski` - traduce a term from lambda calculus to SKI calculus.